Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Intuition for RG eigenvalues

-Quasiprimaries of the critical 2D Ising CFT $\mathcal{M}_{3,4}$ arise as descendants of the three Virasoro primaries $\mathds{1}$, $\epsilon$, $\sigma$.
-In \cref{tab:2D} we give the full list of nontrivial quasiprimaries of scaling dimension $\Delta\le 5$, along with their $\mathbb{Z}_2$ and spin quantum numbers.\footnote{Many candidate quasiprimaries are null (e.g.~$L_{-2}\epsilon+\ldots$) and hence do not appear in the table.} Perturbations corresponding to all these operators should appear among eigenvectors of $\nabla R$, with universal eigenvalues.
+Going back to the Jacobian of the RG map at the fixed point, perturbations corresponding to all the operators in \cref{tab:2D} should appear among eigenvectors of $\nabla R$, with universal eigenvalues.
 E.g.~the eigenvector corresponding to $\epsilon$ is the temperature perturbation mentioned above: $\lambda_t=b^{2-\Delta_\eps}=b$.

 A second relevant eigenvector corresponds to $\sigma$.
 This eigenvector is however $\bZ_2$-odd, and thus its existence does not require extra tuning to reach the fixed point.
 Put another way, in \cref{fig:exp} we were implicitly assuming that the RG map preserves the $\bZ_2$ symmetry of the 2D Ising model.
 Thus the whole RG evolution happens within the space of $\bZ_2$-even tensors, with all $\bZ_2$-odd perturbations set to zero.